documents4j/documents4j/README.md

 Besides running locally, the converter can be run from a server which offers a REST-API to a converter client.
 We experienced that this is the only reliable way of converting MS Word files since a native approach often results in distorted files due to the bad documentation and the frequent changes of the Word file format.
-Finally, we discovered that MS Word offers a much faster solution than other solutions.
+Finally, we discovered that MS Word offers a much faster conversion than non-Microsoft solutions.
 This makes this converter feasible for converting large amounts of files.
 (We tried quite a few before writing this application.)

 The API
 ---------------------